vexx32/PSKoans/docs/Get-Blank.md

 ## DESCRIPTION

-Gets a blank object that is never equal to anything, including itself.
-This function exists to permit blank spaces such as `__` to be used without quotation marks where it is situationally appropriate.
+Get-Blank returns an object of type [Blank] as defined in the PSKoans module.
+This object is not equivalent to any other type of object, including itself, when compared with a standard `-eq` comparison.

+The only exception, which is unavoidable, is that it is considered equal to $true when
+$true is on the left-hand side of the comparison.
+This kind of comparison may sometimes need to be carefully avoided when framing a koan assertion.

+For instance,an assertion such as `____ | Should -BeTrue` WILL pass, although it should not.

 ## EXAMPLES